-Whether you are a newbie that knows nothing about media buying or a business that wants to sharpen its skills here, this guide will help you get your media buying strategy on the right track.
+Whether you are a newbie that knows nothing about media buying or a business from an e-commerce store to a web design company, that wants to sharpen its skills here, this guide will help you get your media buying strategy on the right track.
 In this article, we'll give you as much as possible to fill the media buying knowledge gaps.

 What is Media Buying: Demystifying Definition & Objectives

 Media buying is the process of purchasing offline or digital media space to run advertisements.
 It is similar to balancing on the tightrope: as a media buyer, you need to identify the channels that are the most relevant to the target audience at the right time for less money.
 So, you have to be somewhere in between.